jayc-amd/dify-docs/en/plugins/quick-start/develop-plugins/tool-plugin.md

 In this example, we simply request the `serpapi` and use `self.create_json_message` to return a string of `json` formatted data.
 For more information on the types of data returned, you can refer to the [tool](../schema-definition/tool.md) documentation.

-#### 4. Completion of tool vendor codes
+#### 4. Completion of tool provider codes

-Finally, you need to create a vendor code implementation code that will be used to implement the vendor's credential validation logic.
+Finally, you need to create a provider code implementation code that will be used to implement the provider's credential validation logic.
 If the credential validation fails, the `ToolProviderCredentialValidationError` exception will be thrown.
 After successful validation, the `google_search` tool service will be requested correctly.

 Create a `google.py` file in the `/provider` directory with the following code: